 This paper outlines five questions your organization must be able to answer to ensure you have the basics for effective maintenance in place.Learn more

-What is Enterprise Asset Management?
+What is an Enterprise Asset Management system?

 Enterprise Asset Management encompasses all policies, processes, operating models, management, economics, documentation, and sustainable aspects that relate to these assets.

-Goal of EAM
+Benefits of EAM

 In facilities and real estate management, EAM includes buildings, infrastructure, and technical installations as well as assets such as space, workspaces, fleet, vending machines, meeting rooms, and employee centric assets and facilities.
 The primary goal of EAM is to optimize the full life cycle of these assets by: